 Sizing up the problem

 If you suspect a problem or desire screening because you are at risk for skin cancer, the Cancer Prevention Center's Undiagnosed Dermatology Clinic is here for you.
 The dermatologists who lead this clinic are specially trained to find existing skin cancers at their earliest, and most treatable, stages.

 If you desire skin cancer screening, a head-to-toe skin evaluation can be scheduled.
 If a problem exists, a specific evaluation can be performed.
 If a skin biopsy is needed, it can be handled immediately.
 A head-to-toe screening is recommended annually for adults.

-As an added service, the clinic educates clients about reducing their risks of skin cancer to improve their chances of remaining free of skin cancer or to help them avoid a second occurrence
+As an added service, the clinic educates clients about reducing their risk of skin cancer and to help avoid a second occurrence.